Hazard Insurance

 Borrowers usually encounter hazard insurance during underwriting and closing, when the lender is verifying acceptable property coverage.

 The term can also appear after closing in escrow analysis, servicing notices, or force-placed insurance discussions if required coverage lapses.
+In practice, the lender is often looking closely at the Dwelling Coverage amount and the property’s Replacement Cost logic.

 Practical Example